Kevin-Mok/my-site/content/resume/_index.md

 url="https://github.com/Kevin-Mok/spotify-lib-vis" date="June 2018 — July 2018"
 show="true" %}}

-- Scans tracks from user's library using Spotify API and organize data into database.
+- Implemented base functionality of scanning tracks and listening history from user's library using Spotify API and organized data into **PostgreSQL** database with **Django** backend.
-- Created and tested various __PostgreSQL__ schemas to increase efficiency for use cases.
+- Created and tested various relational database schemas to maximize efficiency for use cases.
 - Produced bubble chart and (stacked) bar chart using [**d3**] [d3 graph examples] to visualize the artists, genres and features of tracks in library.
-- Implemented functionality to keep track of user's listening history.
-  - Set up `cron` job on my local machine to keep track of my own.
-- Uses __Django__ for backend.

 [d3 graph examples]: https://github.com/d3/d3/wiki/Gallery